andreasbuchheit/singular_euler_maclaurin/README.md

 # singular_euler_maclaurin
-The singular Euler-Maclaurin expansion, which allows for a fast numerical evaluation of lattice sums with singular interactions, is implemented in Mathematica.
+Implementation of the singular Euler-Maclaurin expansion in Mathematica.